henry132109/Cyber-Apocalypse-CTF-2022-WriteUp/Web/Amidst Us.md

-## Skill: Python command injection RCE, Context Escaping
+## Skills involved: Python command injection RCE, Context Escaping

 I did not have previous experience with Flask, but this challenge is not that difficult.